ZeusWPI/g2-backend/README.md

 * Now browse to `localhost:3000` to see the webserver.
   At this moment you will land onto a page with some testing links.
 This is going to be removed later on when the [frontend](https://github.com/zeuswpi/g2-frontend) has more functionality.

   We use swagger to serve a nice visual and handy frontend with out api.
-This enables the developer to quickly discover all the needed andpoints and get their specification in the process.
+This enables the developer to quickly discover all the needed endpoints and get their specification in the process.
   Surf to `localhost:3000/api-docs/` to find the documentation.

-* If you want to see some data quicly, try out the `/repository/sync` path.
+If you want to see some data quicly, try out the `/repository/sync` path.
 It synchronises the repositories of the organization configured in the `dev-config` file with the g2 backend.
 You can then request a list of these repo's on `/repository`

 #### Loading code changes